 Easy Vietnamese Fried Tofu in Tomato Sauce

-- 1 tbsp fish sauce (use soy sauce for vegan option)
+- 1 tbsp fish sauce (substitute 2 tsp soy sauce for vegans)

 - Prep all the ingredients.

-- Add the salt, sugar, pepper and fish sauce / soy sauce.
-Stir until thoroughly mixed.
+- Add the canned tomatoes, water, salt, sugar, pepper, vegetable stock and fish sauce.
+Stir until combined.

-- Add the fried tofu and ensure that each one is covered in the sauce.
-Turn down the heat to low and allow to cook gently for 15 minutes.
+- Add the fried tofu puffs and mix in well.
+Turn the heat down to medium-low and cook for 6 minutes.

-- After 15 minutes add the onion wedges and the remaining garlic.
-Stir through and allow to cook for a further 2 minutes.
+- After 6 minutes add the onion wedges and and cook for a further 2 minutes.

 - Check the seasoning of the sauce.
-Add more fish sauce (soy sauce for vegans) for salt and flavour or sugar to control the tang of the tomatoes.
+Add more fish sauce/soy sauce for extra salt and flavour, or sugar to counter the tang of the tomatoes.